Gtaray/FG_KingdomsAndWarfare/README.md

   * Options: human, dwarf, elf, orc, goblinoid, undead

 You can stack multiple conditions to get even more specific.
 Ex.
 IF: diminished; IFT: TYPE(infantry, cavalry); GRANTDISPOW.
 This effect is only active if the unit is diminished AND the unit is being attacked by an infantry or cavalry unit.
 If both of those are true, then the attacking unit has disadvantage on power tests against this unit.

-## Domains

-It's easy to forget that there's an entire second part to this extension.
-Domain management is thankfully simpler.
-The domain sheet has a place to track your domain's stats, defense score, defense levels, size, power pool, powers, features, officiers, and development points.

-### The Power Pool

-The Power Pool works by having players drop dice onto the box, which will roll the die and add the result.
-Players can then double click or drag/drop the numbers in the power pool into chat to consume those dice.
-This will put the dice result in chat and remove its entry from the power pool.

-The GM can add dice manually and adjust their values.

-### Skills and Defenses

-Players can initiate domain skill rolls by double clicking or drag/dropping dice from the skill fields on the left.
-On the right are the defenses and defense levels.
-The GM can edit these.

-### Powers and Features

-Below the skills and defenses are powers and features.
-These are simple entries for text.
-No parsing or automation here.

-### Officers

-The GM can record a list of officers, as well as keep track of which officers have used their proficiency bonus and reactions during an intrigue.

-### Development Tracks

-These let you track the development points spent on a domain.
-They show the bonuses/scores associated with which milestones on the track.